OpenTermsArchive/deployment/README.md

 #### Changes on an existing deployment

-If the `ota_source_repository` is changed on an existing target, the application has to be [stopped](#playbook-execution-refinement) before the new configuration is deployed.
+If the `ota_collection_repository` is changed on an existing target, the application has to be [stopped](#playbook-execution-refinement) before the new configuration is deployed.

 - ### PM2 Configuration File — `pm2.config.cjs`